Customize LLM judges

 Note

-Mulitple few-shot examples can negatively impact judge performance.
-During evaluation Databricks limits the number of few-shot examples to five, but recommends using fewer, targeted examples for best performance.
+Multiple few-shot examples can negatively impact judge performance.
+During evaluation, a limit of five few-shot examples is enforced.
+Databricks recommends using fewer, targeted examples for best performance.